 (Average Cost for Materials and Labor for 100 sq/ft)

 The average cost to tile a bathroom floor is about $17 per square foot.
-Cheap tile installed starts at about $10 per square foot while premium tile costs as much as $22 per square foot installed.
+Cheap tile installed starts at about $11 per square foot while premium tile costs can easily exceed $30 per square foot installed.
 Prices include the tile, materials and labor.

 How much is the labor cost to tile a bathroom floor?
 It’s the bulk of the money you’ll spend unless you DIY, between $10.00 to $18.00 per square foot.
+The average labor cost to install bathroom floor tile is much higher than the labor cost to install laminate flooring or similar.
 Tiling a bathroom is slower work than installing tile in most areas of a home because there are more tile cuts to be made per square foot and obstacles to be removed or worked around.